weppos/rubyist/content/documentation/yardoc.md

     def connect(host, port)
     end

-The `@return` tag is required for every method that returns something other than void.
-The description can be omitted if the meaning of the parameter is obvious.
-Whenever possible, find something non-redundant (ideally, more specific) to use for the tag comment.
+The `@return` tag is REQUIRED for every method that returns something other than void.
+The description MAY be omitted if the meaning of the parameter is obvious.
+Whenever possible, you SHOULD find something non-redundant (ideally, more specific) to use for the tag comment.

     # Opens a socket connection and returns the TCPSocket instance.
     #